 You can read more about these storage systems and how to configure them on our help page about storage systems.

-You are required to add Gumlet subdomain through which you want to deliver your images.
-For example, if your website name is shoestore.com, you can choose
+You are required to add the Gumlet subdomain through which you want to deliver your images.
+For example, if your website name is "example.com", you can choose

-While creating image source, you can also add default parameters.
-These are the parameters which will be applied to all images from this image source even when you don't pass them via URL parameters.
+While creating an image source, you can also add default parameters.
+These are the parameters applied to all images from this image source even when you don't pass them via URL "Get" parameters.

-Default parameters are overridden when the same parameter is supplied via query parameter.
-For exmaple, if you set
+Default parameters are overridden when the same parameter is supplied via the query parameter.
+For example, if you set

-300, all images served will have width of 300px by default now.
-If any image is requested with
+300, all images served will have a width of 300px by default now.
+If an image is requested with

-If default parameters are applied on your image, an extra header
+If default parameters are applied to your image, an extra header

-x-gumlet-defaultparams is added in response of all images.
+x-gumlet-defaultparamsis added to the images' responses.
 This will help you identify which default params are applied and debug issues in image delivery.

-This image will be delivered when we can't fetch image from origin.
-For example, when we get 404 error from your origin server, users will see this image.
+This image will be delivered when we can't fetch images from the origin.
+For example, when we get a 404 error from your origin server, users will see this image.

-This can be useful to maintain UI quality and show a placeholder image rather than browser showing broken image.
+This can help maintain UI quality and show a placeholder image rather than a browser showing a broken image.